Mappy/mappy_sdk_android/sample/README.md

 ### MappyRouteRequestBuilder :

-To help you deal with the mappy route API, an utilitarian class is available. `com.mappy.services.utils.MappyRouteRequestBuilder` is a factory requesting all the services for itinerary using only one mode : car, bike or pedestrian.
+To help you deal with the mappy route API, an utilitarian class is available. `MappyRouteRequestBuilder` is a factory requesting all the services for itinerary using only one mode : car, bike or pedestrian.

 ```kotlin
     MappyRouteRequestBuilder.withContext(context)